Solar Lighting Guide

 For a deeper comparison of battery technologies, see our dedicated resource Top 5 Batteries for Solar Lighting: Ranked for Performance, Longevity, and Reliability.

-Charge Controllers: Managing Power Intelligently
+Managing Power Intelligently

 The charge controller regulates energy flow between the solar panel and battery.
 MPPT (Maximum Power Point Tracking) controllers dynamically optimize voltage and current to extract the maximum available power from the panel throughout the day.
 MPPT controllers are standard on all Solar Living fixtures over 30W and provide: